Sustainability assessment using multimodal AI agents: Estimating EI from Domain-Specific Textual Features

-Our kNN weighted Gaussian's accuracy is highly dependent on the selection of similar neighbors, however we observe that our method generalizes across companies despite their differences in modeling methodologies.
-When applying the model trained on the full Asus dataset to Dell products, which were not in our training set, it achieved a MAPE of 16.54\% after distributional calibration (Fig.~\ref{fig:main_3}g-j), show minor deviations when estimating the CF of products from another, unseen company.
-The small increase in error suggests that known CF data within an industry can provide informative distributional bounds to rapidly estimate the CF of unknown products.

-A within-subject user study (see Supplementary) shows that our system significantly improves user confidence, perceived accuracy, and trust in EI information compared to existing search tools, including Google Search and LLMs.
+A within-subject user study (see Supplementary~6) shows that our system significantly improves user confidence, perceived accuracy, and trust in EI information compared to existing search tools, including Google Search and LLMs.

-\subsection{Generalizing Emission Factors}
+\section{Generalizing Emission Factors}

 LCIA is typically straightforward: LCI entries are multiplied by their corresponding emission factors and summed to compute a total.
 However, this becomes challenging when LCI entries lack direct matches in LCA databases.
 Practitioners are then left with the labor-intensive or infeasible choice of manually measuring the process, or in many cases, using their expert judgment to select appropriate proxies.
 The latter approach is common but introduces subjectivity and increases uncertainty ranges.
-While recent works have explored automating emission factor mapping~\cite{balaji_flamingo_2023, balaji_caml_2023}, they are still limited to the discrete entries in LCA databases that may not be representative.
+While recent works have explored automating emission factor mapping~\cite{balaji_flamingo_2023, balaji_caml_2023, balaji_emission_2025}, they remain limited to discrete entries in LCA databases that may not be representative.

 To go beyond expert-driven heuristics, we instead develop a data-driven method to generate explainable estimates of unknown emission factors.
 First, our multi-agent retrieval framework autonomously derives class-specific features representing the LCI entry.
-Next, we apply kNN clustering to identify the most representative known entries in the LCA database, followed by a weighted Gaussian estimator to generate the final output.
+Next, we apply k-NN clustering to identify the most representative known entries in the LCA database, followed by a weighted k-NN estimator to generate the final output.